Payment facilitator vs aggregator: a short guide

 Disadvantages of payment aggregators

 • Working with payment aggregators is relevant for small and medium businesses with low transaction volumes.
-As transaction volumes increase, the operational costs of using a merchant aggregator can become significant and vanish the profit.
+As transaction volumes increase, the operational costs of using a merchant aggregator can become significant, reducing profit.

 • There also can be account holds due to the considerable risks payment aggregators assume on behalf of their clients or sub-merchants.
 A hold can last from 24 hours to even a month in certain cases.

-• Settlement of funds to merchants usually happens within 24-48 days, and instant settlements can take as little as 15 minutes.
-However, if there are any issues with fund capture, it can cause delays in settlement of up to a month.
+• Funds are usually settled to merchants within 24-48 days, and instant settlements can take as little as 15 minutes.
+However, if there are any issues with fund capture, it can cause settlement delays of up to a month.

-• Payment aggregators set rigid limits on the number of allowed transactions which may be acceptable for small businesses but can interfere with larger projects' development.
+• Payment aggregators set rigid limits on the number of allowed transactions, which may be acceptable for small businesses but can interfere with the development of larger projects.

-The key difference between an aggregator and a facilitator is that the latter gives every merchant its own MID within its system.
-The former, conversely, only uses its own merchant ID to process transactions.
+The key difference between an aggregator and a facilitator is that the latter gives every merchant their own MID within its system.
+The former, conversely, only uses its merchant ID to process transactions.

-Both aggregators and facilitators offer similar benefits from the perspective of the end user.
-Aggregators usually offer less expensive processing for a low number of transactions due to their simpler model.
+Both aggregators and facilitators offer similar benefits from the end user's perspective.
+Aggregators, due to their simpler model, usually offer less expensive processing for a low number of transactions.
 However, they are not the best option for organisations with high transaction volumes.

 Payment facilitator vs aggregator: how to choose?